Smash (Indonesian band)

 SM*SH or 7 Man as 7 Heroes, ([smɛs] or /ˈsmæʃ/), is a boy band from Indonesia, founded by Star signal on April 10, 2010.
 This boyband consists of Rafael, Rangga, Morgan, Bisma, Dicky, Reza, & Ilham.
 Together, they perform songs that are pop dance oriented.
 The name SM*SH stands for you heroes meaning that they want to young people by bringing positive spirits through their song.
-The letter "A" that's replaced by the star symbol was inspired by the name of their management, Star signal.
+The letter "A" that is replaced by the star symbol was inspired by the name of their management, Star signal.
 Currently, SM*SH is also working under the "Ancora Music" label since the mid 2011.
-Their 1st studio album that was released world wide is titled SM*SH (self titled).
-Their well known singles, include "I Heart You", "Senyum Semangat", & "Ada Cinta".
-SM*SH has changed the Indonesian music industry by popularizing the boyband culture in the year 2011.
-Now, the Indonesian music industry is dominated by various boybands & also girlbands.
-Up until recently, SM*SH had received 8 awards & 2 nominations in 2011, including 2 awards from the Indonesia Kids Choice Awards 2011.
+Their first studio album which was released worldwide is titled SM*SH (self titled).
+Their well known singles, include "I Heart You", "Senyum Semangat", and "Ada Cinta".
+SM*SH has changed the Indonesian music industry by popularizing the boyband culture in 2011.
+Now, the Indonesian music industry is dominated by various boybands and girlbands.
+Up until recently, SM*SH had received 8 awards and 2 nominations in 2011, including 2 awards from the Indonesia Kids Choice Awards 2011.